htb2767/Equation-Evaluator/README.md

 where N is a number and O is either a math or logical comparison operator.
 Each token is separated by a space.
 The entire entry must be entered as a single input with one enter key click.

-The Math operators that must be accepted are:\
+The Math operators that must be accepted are:
 + addition
 - subtraction
 * multiplication\
-/ division\
++/ division\
-% modulus
+-% modulus

 The comparison operators are:\
 == equals\